Opam 104: Sharing Your Code

 Without GitHub

-If you don’t use GitHub releases, you can provide a URL to a tarball:
+If you don’t use GitHub releases, you can provide a URL to a tarball that contains the source and the project opam file :

 opam-publish will handle the rest in a similar way.